 Earlier this week I reviewed a darkly hilarious Kurt Vonnegut satire on stage in New York.
 The other two plays I saw last weekend are powerful dramas about family tragedy.
 They aren’t comedies, although the audience at one play seemed to find humor where I found sadness.

 Both plays are in long runs.
-The Ferryman by Jez Butterworth continues through February 17 and Kenneth Lonergan’s The Waverly Gallery runs until January 27.
+The Ferryman by Jez Butterworth continues through February 17 (update: it’s now extended through July 7) and Kenneth Lonergan’s The Waverly Gallery runs until January 27.
 I’m heartbroken that I couldn’t get a ticket to The Girl From the North Country, a play by Conor McPherson based on Bob Dylan’s song canon, which closes December 23.

 If you’re going to New York and want expert suggestions on plays to see, check out the latest version of the New York Times Critics Picks—just search that term.
 Here’s the current version.
 You get a summary review of each play and a link to the full Times review with run times, ticket links, etc.